The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 If not, alter your consent mechanisms and seek fresh GDPR-compliant consent, or find an alternative to consent.

 You should start thinking now about whether you need to put systems in place to verify individuals’ ages and to obtain parental or guardian consent for any data processing activity.

 The GDPR sets the age when a child can give their own consent to this processing at 16 (although this may be lowered to a minimum of 13 in the UK).
 If a child is younger then you will need to get consent from a person holding ‘parental responsibility’.
-This could have significant implications if your organisation offers online services to children and collects their personal data.
+This could have significant implications if your business offers online services to children and collects their personal data.

-Remember that consent has to be verifiable and that when collecting children’s data your privacy notice must be written in language that children will understand.
+When collecting children’s data your privacy notice must be written in language that children will understand.

 You should make sure you have the right procedures in place to detect, report and investigate a personal data breach.

 businesses are already required to notify the ICO (and possibly some other bodies) when they suffer a personal data breach.
 The GDPR introduces a duty on all businesses to report certain types of data breach to the ICO, and in some cases, to individuals.

 You only have to let the ICO know of a breach where it is likely to result in a risk to the rights and freedoms of individuals.
 If, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.

 Where a breach is likely to result in a high risk to the rights and freedoms of individuals, you will also have to notify those concerned directly in most cases.